 Who We Are

-The Malone Family Foundation was founded in 1997 by Dr. John C. Malone, well known communications and media executive and investor, and his family, with one principal objective: to improve access to quality education — particularly at the secondary school level — for gifted students who lack the financial resources to best develop their talents.
+The Malone Family Foundation was founded in 1997 by Dr. John C. Malone, well known communications and media executive and investor, and his family, with one principal initial objective: to improve access to quality education — particularly at the secondary school level — for gifted students who lack the financial resources to best develop their talents.

 The Foundation is also proud to have funded research and development at various gifted education/research centers throughout the country.
 Recipients include EPGY at Stanford University, PEG at Mary Baldwin College, and the Civic Education Project at the Center for Talent Development (Northwestern University), among others.